martindotlindner/carsharing/Analysis/Readme.md

 ## Calculate shortest distance between grid points and vehicles
 1. Create grid points in QGIS
+2. Select nearest neighbour for each grid point and calculate distance: [Nearest_Neighbour.sql](PostgreSQL/Nearest_Neighbour.sql)

-2. Calculate shortest distance for all grid points to start positions of vehicles is a classical nearest neighbour problem, but running it as bulk on a whole table is a bit tricky and furthermore timeconsuming (adjust config settings, see [Wiki] (https://github.com/martindotlindner/carsharing/wiki/Performance-Optimization-of-PostgreSQL)
+Hint: is a classical nearest neighbour problem, but running it as bulk on a whole table is a bit tricky and furthermore timeconsuming (adjust config settings, see [Wiki] (https://github.com/martindotlindner/carsharing/wiki/Performance-Optimization-of-PostgreSQL)!)

+Further details:

 * a useful link to understand the query: https://blog.cartodb.com/lateral-joins/
 * a similiar problem in stackoverflow: http://stackoverflow.com/questions/34517386/unique-assignment-of-closest-points-between-two-tables